This post was co-authored by Elaine Thompson and Amy Martin, Marketing Interns, Nitro EMEA

 There is an unfortunate myth that deploying document productivity software and training employees to use it will take more time than it’s worth.
 Thankfully, yet again, this is another common workplace misconception.

 As an example, Nitro can be deployed very quickly over a server, and the software requires little or no training thanks to its familiar Microsoft interface.
-Should you need to contact our Customer Service and Support team, you’ll receive support that’s just as speedy—they boast an average first response time of under two hours.
+Should you need to contact our Customer Service and Support team, you’ll receive the support that’s just as speedy-they boast an average first response time of under two hours.

-Many people wrongly believe that the costs of document productivity software is too high and far outweighs that of just sticking with paper.
+Many people wrongly believe that the costs of document productivity software are too high and far outweighs that of just sticking with paper.
 Although adopting such a solution involves upfront costs, they’ll be dwarfed by the ongoing spend on paper, ink, and energy your organization will face in the long run.

 According to MerusCase, it costs: